jcodic/chiamon/README.md

 type 'admin' as username and your_password if everything is correct return should be like this "PostgreSQL 9.6.22, compiled by Visual C++ build 1800, 64-bit" Now your server is running and ready to accept connections from harvesters.
+If you are inside firewall and you need to access data by UI client from outside, tomcat default port should be open.

 ------------------------
 Run harvester monitoring
 ------------------------
-1. On each harvester node create folder 'chiamon' with following structure: chiamon\logs - directory for logging chiamon\target - directory for application, put main jar here chiamon\node_log.xml - configuration file for logging chiamon\harvester_node.ini - monitoring configuration Configuring monitoring configuration file harvester_node.ini:
+1. On each harvester node create folder 'chiamon' with following structure:<br/>
-[init]
+chiamon\logs - directory for logging<br/>
+chiamon\target - directory for application, put main jar here<br/>
+chiamon\node_log.xml - configuration file for logging<br/>
+chiamon\harvester_node.ini - monitoring configuration<br/>
+Configuring monitoring configuration file harvester_node.ini:<br/>
+[init]<br/>
-node_id - is used to identify each harvester main_node_url - address of chiamon main server main_node_user - user defined in tomcat, admin by default main_node_pwd - encrypted password for user defined in tomcat
+node_id - is used to identify each harvester<br/>
+main_node_url - address of chiamon main server main_node_user - user defined in tomcat, admin by default main_node_pwd - encrypted password for user defined in tomcat